 European societies face many societal challenges – think of growing inequalities, a crisis of democracy, a political shift to the right, an unfolding climate and environmental crisis, and shrinking civic spaces.
 Many young people, especially from marginalized groups, are and will be particularly affected by these challenges1.
 Their views and voices should therefore play an important role in the decisions on how to address these issues.
 Yet thus far, there remains a limited representation of young people’s views and voices in Europe’s2 societal and political processes.3

 The reasons for this phenomenon are multidimensional and can by no means be reduced to a lack of interest in politics amongst the younger generations themselves.4 Rather, research has identified a disconnect between young people and the political system5, a growing distrust of political institutions and decision-makers6, feelings of low political self-efficacy7, and structural and institutional barriers8, as some prominent factors that limit participation and exclude young people9.

 We have identified peer-driven democratic citizenship education as a means to address the lack of representation of young people’s views and voices in (European) political processes.
-It is through both courses in schools as well as long-term and in-depth engagement with our network-members that we aim to achieve a long-term societal impact.
+It is through both, courses in schools and in-depth engagement with our network-members that we aim to achieve a long-term societal impact.